dy/piezo/docs/issues.md

 ## [x] Array slice takes ranges a[1..3], unlike python

 ## [x] Notes as hi-level aliases for frequencies A4, B1 etc.
+  * import 'musi' - imports all these constants
+  + allows building chords as (C3, E3, G3) = Cmaj
+    ~ would require # to be valid part of identifier

 ## [ ] ?
+Parts of identifier: $, #, @, _
+  + allows private-ish variables
+  + allows notes constants
+  ~ mb non-standardish

+## [ ] ?
 Should it compile to wat or to wasm?

   - wasm is faster
   - wasm allows web compilation
   + wat allows wat2wasm compiler optimizations
-  + wat allows debugging
+  + wat allows debugging, bytecode can be hardstone
-  + wat can be done via wat-compiler
+  + wat can be done via wat-compiler and other better fit for that mappers

-  * Can be both I suppose, but needs researching wat format - mb we can utilize fn tables in better way
+  * ?
+Can be both I suppose, but needs researching wat format - mb we can utilize fn tables in better way

 ## [x] Scope or not to scope? → make () a block if new variables are defined there